charmoniumQ/PROBE/docs/benchmark_suite/README.md

 ## Performance Experiment

-To get consistent measurements, we run a complete matrix (every collector on every benchmark) 3 times in a random order.
+We run a complete matrix (every collector on every benchmark) 3 times in a random order on the machine described by @Tbl:machine.
-@Tbl:machine describes our experimental machine.
-We use BenchExec [@beyerReliableBenchmarkingRequirements2019] to precisely measure the CPU time, wall time, memory utilization, and other attributes of the process (including child processes) in a Linux CGroup without networking, isolated from other processes.
+We use CGroups [@beyerReliableBenchmarkingRequirements2019] to precisely measure the CPU time, wall time, memory utilization, and other attributes of the process (including child processes).
-We disable ASLR, which does introduce non-determinism into the execution time, but it randomizes a variable that may otherwise have a confounding effect [@mytkowiczProducingWrongData2009].
+We enable ASLR, which introduces non-determinism into the execution time, but helpfully randomizes a variable that may otherwise have a confounding effect [@mytkowiczProducingWrongData2009].
 We restrict the program to a single core to eliminate unpredictable scheduling and prevent other daemons from perturbing the experiment (they can run on the other N-1 cores).
 We wrap the programs that exit quickly in loops so they take about 3 seconds without any provenance system, isolating the cold-start costs.
 [